balfieri/aws/README.md

 $ sudo yum install python3              # for example
 </pre>

-## Harden SSH On Master Instance
+## Harden SSH On Your Master Instance

-TBD
+Coming soon...

 ## Stop Your Master Instance!